 - 1.11 Providers must notify OPM whenever there is a Significant Event relating to the provider's operation or to the care or protection of children in its care and/or supervision.
 Notification must be made as soon as possible but within one calendar day via GA+SCORE.
 Additionally, based on circumstances and the severity of situations, providers should use good judgment in determining which Significant Events should also be reported verbally to OPM. - 1.12 Providers must notify OPM Manager or Supervisor immediately when there has been a significant injury or death of any child placed in any facility, group home, or foster home operated by the provider, whether or not the injured or deceased child is in the custody of the Division.
 Notification must be reported verbally to OPM followed by input into the GA+SCORE system. - 1.13 Providers must have and follow their protocol for children who are considered runaways or otherwise absent without permission. - 1.14 Provider's must have a policy for addressing the issue of staff or caregivers who become the subject of a CPS investigation.
 The policy must include an assessment of any safety or risk factors that may impact children as a result of the allegation.
 The policy must include what actions the provider will take when CPS investigations are initiated and a review of all CPS investigations whether the allegation was unsubstantiated or substantiated to assess the need for further action such as Corrective Action Plans.
 Staff who have substantiated CPS cases cannot continue working with children in the custody of the Division.
 (Note: DFCS Child Welfare Policy 14.8 addresses managing CPS allegations in foster homes.) - 1.15 Providers must conduct and document the results of a Child Protective Services history check through the Georgia Child Abuse Registry for all staff no more than 30 days before hiring and annually within 30 days of the staff's anniversary date.
-Each provider must have a policy on checking the registry and how, if the results of the registry reveal a substantiated case, the provider's procedure for ensuring that staff with substantiated CPS history are deemed unemployable. - 1.16 Providers must conduct and document, a Sex Offenders Registry (GASORC), Pardons and Paroles (PPD) and Department of Corrections (DOC) check on all staff no more than 30 days prior to hiring and annually within 30 days before the staff anniversary date.
-Each provider must have a policy on how your agency will regularly monitor compliance for initial hires and annually.
-These checks are required to be uploaded into GA + SCORE at hire and within 30 days before the annual expiration date.
+Each provider must have a policy on checking the registry and how, if the results of the registry reveal a substantiated case, the provider's procedure for ensuring that staff with substantiated CPS history are deemed unemployable. - 1.16 Providers must conduct and document, a Pardons and Paroles (PPD) and Department of Corrections (DOC) check on all staff no more than 30 days prior to hiring.
+Each provider must have a policy on how your agency will regularly monitor compliance for initial hires.
+These checks are required to be uploaded into GA + SCORE at hire.
 The links for the registries are as follows: